janoleko/LaMa/README.md

 # {Lcpp}: Convenient forward algorithm in C++

-This package contains convenient R-wrapper functions of the forward algorithm used to estimate hidden Markov models (HMMs) via direct numerical maximum likelihood estimation.
+This package contains convenient R-wrapper functions for the forward algorithm used to estimate hidden Markov models (HMMs) via direct numerical maximum likelihood estimation.
 The algorithm calculates the negative log-likelihood recursively as a matrix product (see [Zucchini